 So if we try to see what would happen with our strcpy example then we will try to write the bytes one by one.
 So we do H-E-L, etcetera.
 And from the standpoint of the CPU, the code that's generated and the operating system this is all fine because we're just writing into a page that's already available and allocated.
 But it really isn't because this is part of the heap, this is not part of our local stack allocated array.
 So when we do our writes we're actually overriding some completely unrelated piece of information like I don't know a Boolean that checks whether we should check a password.
 So this is another important security flaw.

 So this is something that we mitigated with a new feature and the future works by emitting some new codes at the entry of the function that checks whether it's okay to have the stack frame.

+So it asks the operating system above the maximum size of the stack and if you try to make an allocation that's bigger than that then it actually aborts.
 And again, this turns a potentially exploitable security bug into a reliable crash and that's no good for an attacker.
 So this is Stack Checking, it detects something that you might have heard of called Stack Clash and it's enabled by default in Xcode 10.

-And let's start with the iMac Pro.
+So we have three features to talk about that are available in the iMac Pro and the iPhone 8 Plus and X. And let's start with the iMac Pro.
 So the iMac Pro has the Intel Xeon CPU which has a set of new features called AVX-512.
 So AVX-512 is a set of new instructions with vector registers.